HermitCrab07/Sepsis-research-learnings-log/02_challenges_predicting_sepsis.md

   - Builds on *Sepsis Basics* notes (please also review the next notebook that shares the current SOTA models).
   - Goal: multi-modal early warning - labs + clinician notes (multi-modal because just labs predict very little).

-## 2. Label Ambiguity (if sepsis labels are not accurate, the models will not be either)
+## 2. Label Ambiguity (if sepsis labels are not accurate, the models will not be either) - so here are some challenges with Sepsis Label Accuracy
-  - Fair to say that (although I'm no sepsis  expert) sepsis LABELS are difficult to define and (I suspect) often not accurate.
-There is research on this issue.
-  - Say this because first of all - defining sepsis is difficult i.e., there are different definitions (SIRS, Sepsis-2 or 3, SOFA ≥2)
+  - Sepsis LABELS are difficult to define and often not accurate.
+To begin with, defining sepsis is difficult i.e., there are different definitions (SIRS, Sepsis-2 or 3, SOFA ≥2).
+There is a lack of a Gold Standard: Sepsis lacks a definitive diagnostic test, making its identification heavily reliant on clinical judgment and consensus definitions like Sepsis-3.
+This reliance can introduce variability and subjectivity into labeling.
+  - Circular Reasoning in Labeling: Many machine learning models use features such as SOFA scores or vital signs to predict sepsis, yet these features are often part of the criteria used to label sepsis cases.
+This overlap can lead to models that merely replicate the labeling criteria rather than uncovering new predictive patterns.
+This is a serious issue.
+  - Variability Across Institutions: Differences in clinical practices, documentation standards, and patient populations across hospitals lead to inconsistencies in sepsis labeling.
+This affects the generalizability of predictive models and will not have good external validation, which is why some sepsis prediction models have demonstrated poor performance when validated outside their development settings.
+This raises concerns about the robustness of the underlying labels and models.
   - Second, the question is do the labels lag clinical reality?
 In other words, are the labs ordered BECAUSE the clinician suspects sepsis?
-  - Third, clinician judgment is essentially subjective and takes into account several things over the history of the patient - all of which may not be captured.
+Clinician judgment is essentially subjective and takes into account several things over the history of the patient - all of which may not be captured in the labs and this makes complete clinician notes essential to good sepsis prediction.

 ## 3. Onset Time Definition
   - True biologic onset time is often very hard to know even for the clinicians.
 Predicting sepsis is a challenge for various reasons.